-An Elegant, Family-owned country inn nested on the shore of St. Mary’s City and St. Jerome’s Creek.
+An Elegant, Family-Owned Country Inn nested on the Shore of St. Mary’s City and St. Jerome’s Creek

-Swanendele Inn is an elegant, family-owned country inn nested on the shore of the Chesapeake Bay and St. Jerome’s Creek.
+Swanendele Inn is an elegant, family-owned country inn nestled on the shore of the Chesapeake Bay and St. Jerome’s Creek.
 It is close to St. Mary’s City and College, the College of Southern Maryland as well as Patuxent Naval Air Station and Webster Field.
-The closest international airports are Dulles, Baltimore and Reagan National while Saint Mary’s County Regional Airport (2W6) is 15 miles away and seaplanes occasionally land on St. Jerome’s Creek.
-St. Mary’s County offers history, outdoor recreation and water, water everywhere!
+The closest international airports are Dulles, Baltimore, and Reagan National while Saint Mary’s County Regional Airport (2W6) is 15 miles away and seaplanes occasionally land on St. Jerome’s Creek.
+St. Mary’s County offers history, outdoor recreation, and water, water everywhere!
 St. Mary’s has some of the earliest and finest colonial sites in the nation, War of 1812 and Civil War sites, and a rich maritime history illuminated by four picturesque lighthouses.
 From Amish farms steeped in tradition to the latest in aviation – St. Mary’s has it all for you to enjoy!

 The owners originally had planned to build a waterfront home in the Florida panhandle, but they were captured by the rich history and unmatched natural beauty of St. Mary’s County.
-They bought the Swanendele land featuring nearly 800 feet of wrap around waterfront in 2001 and slowly, meticulously planned and built the guest house in-between professional assignments overseas.
+They bought the Swanendele land featuring nearly 800 feet of wrap-around waterfront in 2001 and slowly, meticulously planned and built the guest house in-between professional assignments overseas.

 The name “Swanendele” is as cosmopolitan and rooted in history as the team at the Swanendele Inn.
 Swanendele is derived from the Dutch word for “valley of swans.”
 The owners chose the name because of the pair of nesting swans residing on the property in 2001, but also because of the property’s historic links to the ill-fated Dutch colony of “Zwaanendael,” centered in the area of Lewes, Delaware but extending north through New Jersey to “New Netherlands” and “New Amsterdam” – now New York State and City.